 remote but also

 push the directory to the master branch of your repository to GitHub.
-We’ll talk more about branches in the next article in this series.
+We’ll talk more about branches in the next chapter.

 git status you can see which files have yet to be tracked by Git in your theme directory.
 To track those files, you can run the following command: